 - “Your father doesn’t earn much.
 I’m afraid he won’t be able to take good care of you.” — Criticizing the partner and showing them in a bad light.

 - “I am the one who manages all your requirements.
 Your mother can do nothing for you.
-Still, you take her side and not mine?” — Showing anger or manipulating the child.
+Still, you take her side and not mine?” — Showing anger or manipulation.

 Dealing with such harmful behavior by a parent is essential for the mental wellbeing of the child.